Bornholm

 What does the ferry to Bornholm cost?

-A return trip to Sassnitz / Roenne in a normal car costs around 240 euros for a family of four.
+Round trip with a normal car Sassnitz/ Roenne cost about 240 euros each for a family of four.

 What do you have to see on Bornholm?